jorgepd/options-lib/README.md

 # Option Pricing lib

-This is a simple Option Pricing library written in Python created for learning purposes.
+This is a simple option pricing library written in Python, created for learning purposes.

 # TODO:
-* Further testing (greeks)
+* Test options module
+* Test bsm greeks
 * Visualization of volatility smile on an option chain